kramundson/oak/README.md

-# Oak
+# Staples

+FASTQ to BAM to VCF.
+A bioinformatics staple.

-Example Snakemake workflow for sequence alignment and variant calling.
-Handles technical and biological replicates using the [rnaseq-star workflow example](https://github.com/snakemake-workflows/rna-seq-star-deseq2).
+This workflow for sequence alignment and variant calling is implemented with [Snakemake](https://snakemake.readthedocs.io/en/stable/) for ease-of-use and reproducibility.
+Handles technical and biological replicates following the [rna-seq-star-deseq2](https://github.com/snakemake-workflows/rna-seq-star-deseq2) workflow example.

+If this is your first time using a Snakemake workflow, you may find it helpful to run our [tutorial](https://github.com/lisakmalins/Snakespeare) first.

 ## Usage